Appendix: Config Format Reference

 Overview

-This document is the reference manual for the CWT config format, intended for all readers who wish to understand, write, or extend CWT config files — including mod authors, config file co-maintainers, plugin maintainers, and AI programming assistants.
+This document is the reference manual for the CWT config format, intended for all readers who wish to understand, write, or extend config files – including mod authors, config file maintainers, plugin maintainers, and AI coding assistants.

 This document aims to:

-- Unify terminology and boundaries: Align the plugin's semantics with CWTools, clarifying the plugin's extension points and differences.
+- Unify terminology and boundaries: Align the semantics between the plugin and CWTools, clarifying the plugin's extensions and differences.

-- Establish a mapping from documentation to implementation: Annotate corresponding interfaces and resolvers where necessary, facilitating source code tracing and behavior verification.
+- Establish mappings from documentation to implementation: Annotate corresponding interfaces and resolvers where necessary, facilitating source code tracing and behavior verification.

-- Guide practice: Outline the purpose, format, and considerations of each config type, laying the foundation for correctly writing and maintaining config files.
+- Guide to practice: Outline the purpose, format, and considerations for various config types, laying the foundation for correctly writing and maintaining config files.

-For an overall introduction to the config system (such as config groups, config overriding, custom configs, etc.), see config.md.
+For an overall introduction to the config system (such as config groups, config overriding, custom configs, etc.), please refer to the Configs documentation.

 Configs